The commercial killing of kangaroos is a multi-million dollar meat and skin industry and the largest slaughter of land-based animals in the world.

-In Australia, most ducks are raised on factory farms where they are permanently confined in sheds for the duration of their short lives.
+In Australia, most ducks are raised on factory farms where they are permanently confined in sheds without access to water.

 Consumers should be protected from misleading words and images on food packaging so that they can make informed ethical choices.